Viincentt/my_website/README.md

   - Init your own repo (username.github.io)
   - copy -r cvless/demo username.github.io
   - In _\_config.yml_ change `theme: cvless` to `remote_theme: piazzai/cvless`.
 This is to pass the Github Pages build.

+Use docker compose up to change and test locally on your Mac